 What do bats eat?

 UK bats are insectivores; they do not eat fruit like their mega-bat relatives in other parts of the world.
 In the wild, the bats will feast on a variety of species such as gnats, moths, beetles and flies.
-In captivity, the bat carer will feed the bats mealworms, an easy and abundant lava of the insect species the mealworm beetle, that can be bought in most pet shops.
+In captivity, the bat carer will feed the bats mealworms – an easy and abundant lava of the insect species the mealworm beetle, which can be bought in most pet shops.
 Mealworms are not very nutritious as they are, so they have to be fed on a nutritious diet such as cat biscuits, bug grub and fresh food for moisture and supplements can also be added.
 This is so that the bat benefits from this as it eats the mealworms in turn.

-Once the bat has been given medication, it will then be transferred into a clean plastic box with air holes for ventilation.
+Once the bat has been given medication, it will then be transferred into a clean plastic box which has air holes for ventilation.
 The best example of this is a ventilated fish tank (see photo below).
-The box will have cloths, a milk lid with water in, and a bowl of mealworms inside of it and will be placed next to a reptile heat mat.
+The box will have a cloth, a milk lid with water in, and a bowl of mealworms inside of it and will be placed next to a reptile heat mat.
 The number of mealworms given to the bat will vary depending on the species.
 For a pipistrelle bat (the smallest of the 18 UK species) 10 mealworms will be sufficient amount; for bigger bats such as brown long-eared bats or noctules and serotines, they can easily munch through over 20 mealworms.
 The bigger the bat the more the mealworms!

 Once the bat is healed, it will be moved into a flexi (also with cloths), with a reasonable amount of room for the bat to practice flying within.